Prag8855/aab/content/guides/address-change.md

 ## Put your name on the mailbox

-German apartments do not have apartment numbers.
-If your name is not on your mailbox, you will not get your mail, even if the address is
+German apartment buildings rarely have individual apartment numbers.
+You have the same address as everyone in your building.
+[If your name is not on your mailbox](/guides/addressing-a-letter-in-germany#if-the-name-is-not-on-the-mailbox), you won't get mail addressed to you.[^23] You must add "c/o" or "bei" to your address.
-correct.

 **[How to put your name on the mailbox ➞](/guides/moving-in#put-your-name-on-the-mailbox)**